 In reviewing reported data we will conduct the following monitoring activities:

-The Clean Energy Regulator will work with reporters to resolve any issues identified through the above activities, however, substantial or repeated non-compliance will be addressed in line with our
+The CER will work with reporters to resolve any issues identified through the above activities, however, substantial or repeated non-compliance will be addressed in line with our

 Education, Compliance and Enforcement Policy.
 The CER looks closely at repeated instances of non-compliant reporting, and takes into account a reporter’s compliance history when considering regulatory action and penalties for non-compliance.